What is an EHIC?

 EHIC stands for European Health Insurance Card.
 This card is issued free of charge.
 An EHIC entitles you to medical care if you fall ill while on holiday in Europe (outside your country of residence).

 The EHIC is valid in EU countries and in Iceland, Liechtenstein, Norway and Switzerland.
+And in the countries of the United Kingdom (England, Northern Ireland, Scotland and Wales).
 You will receive care in accordance with the rules that apply in the country you are visiting.
 That means that healthcare providers will treat you in the same way as people who are compulsorily insured in that country.

 The EHIC from the CAK